Set up fallback policies in the Requesty Console.

 How It Works

-- Your request goes to the primary model first
+Your request goes to the primary model first.

-- Your application receives the successful response without knowing about the failures
+Your application receives the successful response without knowing about the failures.

 Benefits

-- Zero downtime - Automatic failover without code changes
+Automatic failover without code changes.

-- No stalled workflows - Your users never see “model unavailable” errors
+Your users never see “model unavailable” errors.

 Creating a Fallback Policy